How Much Does It Cost to Get a Green Card Through a K1 Visa?

-After the wedding, the K1 visa holder will need to adjust their status from a nonimmigrant visa to a green card.
+After the wedding, the K1 visa holder will need to adjust their status from a nonimmigrant visa to lawful permanent resident status (green card).
 Unfortunately, this means further expenses.
 The filing fee for the USCIS Form I-485, Application to Register Permanent Residence or Adjust Status, is $1,140 for persons over the age of 14.

 Additionally, there is a charge of $85 for biometrics services if the foreign spouse is between the ages of 14 and 78 years young.
 These costs change periodically, so it is prudent to check the USCIS’s website before writing a check to the Department of Homeland Security.